Sparkling Pomegranate Mocktail

 This Pomegranate Mocktail tastes like fall to me.
 It’s packed with pomegranate and has a sage-lime simple syrup that adds so much flavor.
 I’ll absolutely be serving this to guests for Thanksgiving, but it’s a great drink for the whole holiday season!

-Otherwise, this sparkling pomegranate mocktail comes together fast: mix the syrup with pomegranate and lime juice and top it off with club soda.
+This sparkling pomegranate mocktail comes together fast: mix the syrup with pomegranate and lime juice and top it off with club soda.
 It might just be my new favorite drink.

-Ingredients to Make Pomegranate Mocktail
+Pomegranate Mocktail Ingredients

 Ingredients for recipe: limes, simple syrup, club soda, sage, and pomegranate juice.

-How to Make Pomegranate Mocktail
+How to Make a Pomegranate Mocktail

 Fresh sage, lime zest and simple syrup in a glass.